Aalborg: Historic buildings

 Jens Bang's House (Jens Bangs Stenhus), on Østerågade near the old town hall, is one of Denmark's best examples of 17th-century domestic architecture.
 Built in 1624 by the Aalborg merchant Jens Bang in the Dutch Renaissance style, the four-story sandstone building is noted for its rising gables and sculpted auricular window decorations.
 For over 300 years, it has housed the city's oldest pharmacy.

 Jørgen Olufsen's House (Jørgen Olufsens Gård) on Østerågade is Denmark's best preserved merchant's mansion in the Renaissance style.
 Built mainly of sandstone in 1616, it also has a half-timbered section.
 The style is reminiscent of similar buildings in the north of Germany and in the Netherlands.
 Olufsen, Jens Bang's half brother, was not only a successful merchant but also mayor of Aalborg.
 When it was built, the residence with its integrated warehouse was on the Østerå, an inlet from the sound with access for barges.
 The old iron bar with a hook for scales can be seen in the portico.

 Aalborghus Castle (Aalborghus Slot) is a half-timbered building with red-painted woodwork and whitewashed wall panels.
 It was built in the mid-16th century by King Christian III for his vassals who collected taxes and is the only remaining example of its kind in the country.
 The park, dungeon and casemates, but not the castle itself, are open to the public in the summer months.
 In the 1950s, the castle was converted into administrative offices.

 Aalborg's old city hall in Gammeltorv, in service until 1912, was built in 1762.
 It is now only used for ceremonial and representative purposes.
 Designed in the Late Baroque style, the building with its black-glazed tile roof consists of two storeys and a cellar.
 The yellow-washed façade is decorated with white pilasters and a frontispiece featuring the Danish coat of arms and a bust of King Frederick V. His motto, Prudentia et Constantia, is also seen above the main entrance.
 The well-preserved door is an example of the Rococo style.
 The building was listed by the Danish Heritage Agency in 1918.

 Another old building of note is the half-timbered Håndværkerhuset (at Kattesunded 20) from c.
 1625, which originally housed a number of warehouses.
 It is now used as a centre for arts and crafts.
 Finally, the headquarters of Danish Distillers (De Danske Spritfabrikker), to the west of the Limfjord Bridge, is noted for its Neoclassical appearance.
 Completed in 1931 by the architect Alf Cock-Clausen, it combines functionality with decorative classical symbolism.
 Considered a masterpiece of Danish factory design, it is now a Danish National Heritage site.
-When the factory closed in 2014, was the area bought by an investor, who will use the buildings to create an international culture city with museums, theatres, apartments etc.